cometbft/cometbft/docs/qa/method.md

     * It is running 90-seconds-long experiments in a loop with different loads
 7. Run `make retrieve-data` to gather all relevant data from the testnet into the orchestrating machine
 8. Verify that the data was collected without errors
-    * at least one blockstore DB for a Tendermint validator
+    * at least one blockstore DB for a CometBFT validator
     * the Prometheus database from the Prometheus node
     * for extra care, you can run `zip -T` on the `prometheus.zip` file and (one of) the `blockstore.db.zip` file(s)
 9. **Run `make terraform-destroy`**